-The ease at which e-mail is transmitted encourages informality and often reduces inhibitions.
+The ease at which e-mail and social media is transmitted encourages informality and often reduces inhibitions.
 E-mail allows for the rapid dissemination of ideas, plans, and documents.
-Employees are frequently allowed unlimited access to e-mail and the Internet.
+Social media is a near-instant form of communication that is by design distributed broadly.
+Employees are frequently allowed unlimited access to e-mail, social media, and the Internet.
 This exposes the employer to many risks.

 Employers can be subject to liability to third parties from actions of their employees.
 Such liability can arise from action of the employees done within the scope of their employment.
-An employer can be liable for sexual or racial harassment perpetrated or furthered by e-mail.
-Also, careless and defamatory e-mail may expose individuals and the company to litigation.
-Other problems for employers could arise where employees breach copyright laws by downloading information contained on other web sites.
+An employer can be liable for sexual or racial harassment perpetrated or furthered by e-mail or social media.
+Also, careless and defamatory communications may expose individuals and the company to litigation.
+Other problems for employers could arise where employees breach copyright laws by downloading information contained on other websites.
 There are also risks that employees may disclose confidential company secrets to competitors or third parties.